 The treatment of stem cell therapy for Autistic Child is an intervention where damaged or underdeveloped brain cells are repaired or replaced by the stem cells.
 The therapy attempts to enhance the functioning of the brain through the enhancement of communication and behavior.
-Research is still being conducted by the scientists but they have the thought that stem cells can help to fix some of the neurological issues associated with autism.
-This is not meant to cure autism but to better the lives of children that are afflicted.
+Research is still being conducted by the scientists, but they have the thought that stem cells can help to fix some of the neurological issues associated with autism.
+This is not meant to cure autism but to better the lives of children who are afflicted.

 How Does Stem Cell Therapy Work?

 Stem cell therapy for autistic child implies the insertion of stem cells into the body.
-These are cells that can transform into various types of cells such as brain neurons.
-It is intended that by substituting brain cells, social skills as well as communication and cognitive capacity would improve.
-Research is still being conducted in this but the initial tests indicate that the stem cells can help in repairing the sections of the brain that are correlated to autism.
+These are cells that can transform into various types of cells, such as brain neurons.
+It is intended that by substituting brain cells, social skills, as well as communication and cognitive capacity, would improve.
+Research is still being conducted in this, but the initial tests indicate that the stem cells can help in repairing the sections of the brain that are correlated to autism.

 The potential benefits of stem cell therapy for autistic child are considerable.
-According to some parents, their child communicates better and behaves well after the treatment as well as maintains improved social contacts.
-Initial studies indicate that stem cells can be used to make children be more conscious of their environments and learn to become more independent.
+According to some parents, their child communicates better and behaves well after the treatment, as well as maintains improved social contacts.
+Initial studies indicate that stem cells can be used to make children more conscious of their environments and learn to become more independent.
 This would enable them to associate with other children better and acquire life skills.

 Whole Child Therapy: A Holistic Approach

-In addition to stem cell therapy for autistic child,Whole child therapy is an adjuvant therapy.
-This treatment does not only focus on the emotional, social, and physical well being of a child simultaneously.
+In addition to stem cell therapy for autistic child, Whole Child Therapy is an adjuvant therapy.
+This treatment does not only focus on the emotional, social, and physical well-being of a child, but also.
 In this way, it assists in the development of all segments of children in the quest to provide a better balanced life.
-The stem cell therapy can be performed with whole child therapy and thus children are able to reach full pot proteins comprehensively.
+The stem cell therapy can be performed with whole child therapy, and thus, children are able to reach full pot proteins comprehensively.

 The Future of Stem Cell Therapy for Autism

-Looking ahead, stem cell therapy for autistic child continues to show promise.Stem cells are still under research and there is a little bit of hope that in future, the stem cells will form a significant aspect in the treatment of autism.
-Recent studies and clinical trials are educating us on how stem cell can be useful to children with autism.
+Looking ahead, stem cell therapy for autistic children continues to show promise.
+Stem cells are still under research, and there is a little bit of hope that in the future, stem cells will form a significant aspect in the treatment of autism.
+Recent studies and clinical trials are educating us on how stem cells can be useful to children with autism.
 Stem-cell therapy may turn out to be an important weapon against autism as we advance our knowledge and expertise in the field.

 Is Stem Cell Therapy Right for Your Child?